AmrMomtaz/K-Means/README.md

 3. Modify the source code either for Spark or MapReduce by uncommenting the lines indicated in the code and use the fileSystem instance (replace the nulls with the fileSystem instance).

-4. Compile the code to generate the jars as following:
+4. Compile the code to generate the jars as following (jars are available in the repository):
     * For ***MapReduce*** use the following commands:<br>
     ```
     $HADOOP_HOME/bin/hadoop com.sun.tools.javac.Main MapReduceKMeans.java
     jar cf kmeans.jar MapReduceKMeans*.class
     ```
-    * For ***Spark*** use the following commands:<br>
+    * For ***Spark*** go to the maven project directory and build the project using the following command and the jar will be generated in the target directory:<br>
     ```
-    $HADOOP_HOME/bin/hadoop com.sun.tools.javac.Main MapReduceKMeans.java
-    jar cf MapReduceKMeans.jar MapReduceKMeans*.class
+    mvn clean install
     ```

 5. Run the jar on hadoop using the following command: